The Barron Space and the Flow-induced Function Spaces for Neural Network Models: Flow-induced function spaces

 and

 \end{theorem}

-We can also prove an inverse approximation theorem, which states that any function that can be approximated by a sequence of well-behaved residual networks has to belong to the compositional space.
+We can also prove an inverse approximation theorem, which states that any function that can be approximated by a sequence of well-behaved residual networks has to belong to the flow-induced space.